EduardoV-dev/careers-frontend/docs/components.md

 #### 3 - Pages:

 These are the highest type in the list.
-Pages are a complete view for a single route in Next.js, pages can implement logic and will always implement feature specific modules, plus, it can implement custom rendering techniques that come with Next.js framework (SSR, SSG, ISR, CSR from React library).
-These are smarter that modules.
+Pages are a complete view for a single route in Next.js, pages can implement its own logic and will always implement feature specific modules, plus, it can implement custom rendering techniques that come with Next.js framework (SSR, SSG, ISR, CSR from React library).
+These are smarter than modules.

 These type of files have a special place in Next.js, which is the `pages` directory.